LuciCMD/AICoverGen/README.md

 Follow the instructions [here](https://www.tutorialexample.com/a-step-guide-to-install-sox-sound-exchange-on-windows-10-python-tutorial/) to install sox and add it to your Windows path environment.

+### Install cuDNN

+Download cuDNN 8.9.7 for CUDA 11.x [here](https://developer.nvidia.com/rdp/cudnn-archive), create the required folders or place it in existing folders here "C:\Program Files\NVIDIA\CUDNN\8.9.7.29" and add it to user or system path environment variables as "C:\Program Files\NVIDIA\CUDNN\8.9.7.29\bin" (no quotes)

 ### Clone AICoverGen repository

 Open a command line window and run these commands to clone this entire repository and install the additional dependencies required.